-Click the button below to learn more and check the prices and availability for the Flying Dolphin 3
+Click the button below to learn more and check the prices and availability for the Agos

-Another budget-friendly liveaboard option in the Philippines is the M/V Dolphin.
+Another budget-friendly liveaboard option in the Philippines is the Azalea.

-Aboard this vessel, you’ll travel to Tubbataha, Apo and Coron reefs for some of the best diving in the world.
-Typical itineraries last from six to nine days, and you’ll experience guided dives with small groups and a divemaster to make sure you don’t miss a thing.
+Aboard this vessel, you’ll travel to Tubbataha, Apo, and Coron reefs for some of the best diving in the world.
+Typical itineraries last from 4 to 6 days, and you’ll experience guided dives with small groups and a divemaster to make sure you don’t miss a thing.

-There are plenty of common areas to relax in such as the indoor salon, bar, and the open-air lounge on the top deck.
-Throughout the trip, you’ll be fed Asian-Fusion cuisine prepared by a fabulous chef, something that’s sure to satisfy after a long day of diving.
+There are plenty of common areas to relax in such as the open-air lounge on the top deck.
+Throughout the trip, you’ll be fed freshly prepared dishes by a fabulous chef, something that’s sure to satisfy you after a long day of diving.

-You’ll definitely want to keep the Dolphin in mind when searching for a budget-friendly liveaboard trip in the Philippines.
+You’ll definitely want to keep the Azalea in mind when searching for a budget-friendly liveaboard trip in the Philippines

-Click the button below to learn more and check the prices and availability for the Dolphin
+Click the button below to learn more and check the prices and availability for the Azalea